 Luskentyre Beach, Isle of Harris

-Harris is famed for its beaches, and it’s not hard to see why.
+Harris is famed for its beaches, and is one of the best Scottish islands to visit.
 Nestled deep in the west side of South Harris, Luskentyre Beach provides spectacular views, with white sands and blue water to rival any tropical beach.
 If you’re really looking to appreciate the beach, there are frequent walking trips and a three-mile single track cycle road.
 These expansive waters and sand dunes are flanked by the mountains of North Harris; a reminder of the hiking the island has to offer.
 At high tide much of the Bay is submerged and the sea looks out to the island of Taransay, one of the most scenic islands in Scotland.
 If you continue along the coast road, you’ll find a series of smaller beaches which each offer a different variation of blues and turquoises against the whites of the sand.

 West Beach, Berneray